wp-plugins/hipmob/readme.txt

 2. Hipmob live chat settings page.

 == Changelog ==

+= 1.3.1 =
+Made the chat window default to open.

+= 1.3.0 =
+Updated the help documentation that shows in the plugin.

 = 1.2.0 =
 * Added an option to have the live chat widget inserted into the head of the page, rather than at the end.
 This fixes issues with some Wordpress installations where an error in the theme prevents the wp_footer method from firing.